raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ### Writing a your result file

-For your submission to pass testing by Mission Control your program needs to write a file called `result.txt` that contains your estimate for the speed of the ISS.
+For your submission to pass testing by Mission Control, your program needs to write a file called `result.txt` that contains your estimate for the speed of the ISS.
 This file must be in text file format (.txt), and will contain your estimate to up to five decimal points.
 Please do not include any other data in this file.

 ```Python
 7.12345